 You are here: About Us Jeff Matranga, Ph.D., ABPP

 Dr. Matranga has enjoyed running since 1973 and has been balancing that with regular yoga since 2008; he enjoys taking classes from his favorite instructors – his wife, Jeri Wilson, and other teachers at School Street Yoga.
-He been meditating daily several years.
+He has been meditating daily for several years.
 Dr. Matranga and his wife completed their first full marathon (26.2 miles) together in January of 2018, approaching the training as an extension of their mindfulness practice.
 They both trained for the Missoula Marathon in July of 2018, but Jeri developed an injury; Dr. Matranga ran it with their son.
 They are now training for the Tucson Marathon in December of 2018.